martinbiel/StochasticPrograms.jl/docs/src/manual/quickstart.md

 evaluate_decision(sp, ξ₁, x, solver = GLPKSolverLP())
 ```

+In the sample space is infinite, or if the underlying random variable ``\xi`` is continuous, a first-stage decision can only be evaluated in a stochastic sense.
+For further reference, consider [`evaluate_decision`](@ref) and [`lower_bound`](@ref).

-## Optimal first stage decision
+## Optimal first-stage decision

-The optimal first stage decision is the decision that gives the best expected result over all available scenarios.
+The optimal first-stage decision is the decision that gives the best expected result over all available scenarios.
 This decision can be determined by solving the deterministically equivalent problem, by supplying a capable solver.
 Structure exploiting solvers are outlined in [Structured solvers](@ref).
 In addition, it is possible to give a MathProgBase solver capable of solving linear programs.
 For example, we can solve `sp` with the GLPK solver as follows:
 ```@example simple
 optimize!(sp, solver = GLPKSolverLP())
 ```
 Internally, this generates and solves the extended form of `sp`.
-We can now inspect the optimal first stage decision through:
+We can now inspect the optimal first-stage decision through:
 ```@example simple
 x_opt = optimal_decision(sp)
 ```